Week 9 AT Pillar Picture

 June 2, 2022

-We packed up our new packs after our lovely Damascus break and headed back out to trail.
+We packed up our new packs after our satisfying Damascus break and headed back out to trail.

-I stopped at the gear shop on the way out to weigh my new pack.
-34 pounds fully resupplied.
+I stopped at the gear shop, Damascus Outfitters, on the way out to weigh my new pack.
+It was 34 pounds fully resupplied.

 Then, in a rather wild coincidence, we finally met lady Barrett.
 We knew there was a woman hiker on trail also named Barrett.
 What are the odds we’d run into her right after staying at the Barrett House?